 Residents meet to horseback ride, walk, bike or ski the Prairie Crossing’s 10 miles of trails.
 The Prairie Crossing trails also connect to the 5,800 acre Liberty Prairie Reserve, which is open to the public, via the Route 45 underpass and onward to Independence Grove and the Des Plaines River trail.

 StableThe stable at Prairie Crossing was designed by architecture firm Frederick Phillips & Associates and offers an ideal setting for residents wishing to keep a horse within walking distance of their home.
-Nestled in the heart of the community, the stable has thirteen stalls, a tack room and a heated lounge.
-Adjacent to the stable is a large outdoor arena, four paddocks and 16 acres of fenced pasture for daily turnout of the horses.
-There are 10 miles of riding trails within the Prairie Crossing community, and many more miles of trails in the Liberty Prairie Reserve can be reached via an underpass under Route 45.
-Horses and their owners are often spotted on Prairie Crossing trails.
+Nestled in the heart of the community, the Prairie Crossing Stable has stalls, a tack room and a heated lounge.
+Adjacent to the stable are a large outdoor arena, paddocks and 16 acres of fenced pasture for daily turnout of the horses.
+There are miles of riding trails within the Prairie Crossing community, and many more miles of trails in the Liberty Prairie Reserve can be reached via an underpass under Route 45.
+Riders are often spotted on Prairie Crossing trails.

-The stable is a unique amenity for Prairie Crossing residents.
-It is managed by the Prairie Crossing Stable Cooperative, which consists of Prairie Crossing residents who board their horses at the stable.
-For information, please leave a message for the stable manager at (847) 548-9787.
+The stable serves Prairie Crossing residents and others.
+It is managed by the Prairie Crossing Agricultural Association.
+For information, please call the stable manager at (847) 508-8482.

-Fitness CenterA 24-hour fitness center is located in the lower level of the Byron Colby Barn and features fitness machines, treadmills, free weights, ellipticals, fitness balls, and accessories for residents.
+Fitness CenterA 24-hour fitness center is located at the Station Shops and features fitness machines, treadmills, free weights, ellipticals, fitness balls, and accessories for residents.

 Homeowner association fees pay for the maintenance and upkeep of the Fitness Center, which is managed by the Prairie Crossing Homeowners Association and the Fitness Center Committee.